coreruleset/go-ftw/README.md

 - templates with the power of Go [text/template](https://golang.org/pkg/text/template/).
 Add your template to any `data:` sections and enjoy!
 - [Sprig functions](https://masterminds.github.io/sprig/) can be added to templates as well.
 - Override test results.
 - Cloud mode!
-This new mode will override test results and rely solely on HTTP status codes for determining success and failure of tests.
+This new mode will ignore log files and rely solely on the HTTP status codes of the requests for determining success and failure of tests.

 With templates and functions you can simplify bulk test writing, or even read values from the environment while executing.
 This features allow you to write tests like this: